Git-PratikVyas/Finetuning-LORA/DistributedTraining/README.md

 2. you can also create UI to interact with the model.

-## Autoscaling for better Latency and Throughput on GKE
+## GKE-HPA for better latency and throughput
 Use [Horizontal Pod Scaling (HPS)](https://cloud.google.com/kubernetes-engine/docs/concepts/horizontalpodautoscaler) to improve latency and throughput.
 Important matrices for HPS are
 1. Queue Size: First option to choose if latency target can be met with queue size autoscaling.